AltSysrq/ensync/SERVER-WIRE.md

 `Response` and `Request` enums defined in `rpc.rs`, respectively.

 Depending on the type, each client frame may require the server to send one or more response frames.
-The server MUST NOT send unsolicited frames, except that it MAY send an unsolicited `Error` response immediately before terminating communication to indicate a fatal error, since `Error` is an acceptable response for whatever frame the client may later send.
+The server MUST NOT send unsolicited frames, except as enabled by specific requests and that it MAY send an unsolicited `FatalError` response immediately before terminating communication to indicate a fatal error, since `FatalError` is an acceptable response for whatever frame the client may later send.

 The client MAY continue sending frames even when the most recent frame is still pending a response from the server.
 The server MUST send responses in the same